gekatateam/neptunus/docs/CONFIGURATION.md

  - [Processor plugins](../plugins/processors/) transform events.
  - [Output plugins](../plugins/outputs/) produce events to external systems.

-Inputs works independently and send consumed events to the processors stage.
-If multiple lines configured, events are distributed between streams.
+Inputs work independently and send consumed events to the processors stage.
+If multiple lines are configured, events are distributed among the streams.

-In one line events move sequentially, from processor to processor, according to an order in configuration.
-In multi-line configuration, it may be useful to understand which line an event passed through - just add [line processor](../plugins/processors/line/) in pipeline.
+In a single line, events move sequentially from processor to processor, according to their order in the configuration.
+In a multi-line configuration, it may be useful to know which line an event passed through; just add the [line processor](../plugins/processors/line/) to the pipeline.

-After processors, events are cloned to each output.
-For better performance, you can configure multiple identical outputs and filter events by label from line processor.
+After the processors stage, events are cloned for each output.
+For better performance, you can configure multiple identical outputs and filter events by the label from the line processor.

-Inputs, processors and outputs can have [Filter plugins](../plugins/filters/) for events routing.
+Inputs, processors, and outputs can have [Filter plugins](../plugins/filters/) for event routing.
 Each plugin can have only one unique filter, and there is no guarantee of the order in which events pass through the filters.

-The old way to reverse filter is `reverse` parameter.
-If it is `true`, rejected events goes to accept flow, and accepted events goes to reject.
+The old way to reverse a filter is to use the `reverse` parameter.
+If it is `true`, rejected events go to the accept flow, and accepted events go to the reject flow.

 The modern way to do it is `not` wrapper:
 ```toml